bluealloy/revm/documentation/src/crates/primitives/specifications.md

 The module then defines various `Spec` structs, each representing a different hard fork.
 These structs implement the `Spec` trait and each struct's `SPEC_ID` corresponds to the correct `SpecId` variant.

-This module provides the necessary CallStackFramework to handle and interact with the different Ethereum hard forks within the EVM, making it possible to handle transactions and contracts differently depending on which hard fork rules apply.
+This module provides the necessary framework to handle and interact with the different Ethereum hard forks within the EVM, making it possible to handle transactions and contracts differently depending on which hard fork rules apply.
 It also simplifies the process of adapting to future hard forks by creating a new `SpecId` and corresponding `Spec` struct.